Working With the Inspectors

 By default, OmniGraffle’s inspectors reside in a sidebar just to the right of the Canvas.
 However, you can also open the inspectors as a floating window, or as four floating palettes, one for each tab.
 The different ways of viewing the Inspectors are known as Workspaces, because they help define how you work in OmniGraffle.

-You can quickly switch between Workspaces by using the following keyboard shortcuts:
+You can quickly switch between Workspaces from the Inspectors menu, or by using a keyboard shortcut:

 - Sidebar: F2

 - Floating Inspector Window: F3